angelrinawati0026/DS_Sesi09_AngeliRinawati/README.md

-# Web Automation using Webdriverio
+# Web Automation using WebdriverIo

 ## Prerequisites